Clawest

 Solution

-Based on the findings from user testing feedback and a competitive market analysis, I introduced additional features and layout changes to improve user navigation and follow e-commerce best practices, potentially boosting conversion rates from new customers.
+Based on the findings from user testing feedback and a competitive market analysis, I introduced additional features and layout changes to improve the navigation, layout, and browsing experience of the add-to-cart flow.

 Discovery